Advocate general (European Union): Opinions of the advocates general

 An advocate general, according to Takis Tridimas, serves several purposes.
 The advocate general helps prepare the case for the Court of Justice.
 Moreover, their opinions provide the proposed solution and logical reasoning to reach the conclusion presented, all while providing research on the existing case law as well as on the legal points presented.

 Contrary to the judgments of the ECJ, which tend to be terse and abstract, a legacy of the French judicial discourse, the opinion of the advocate general does not need to conform to these criteria, and may in fact take any form the advocate general wishes.
 Historically, particularly until the 1980s, the opinions of the advocates general closely followed the judicial interpretations of the ECJ, but since then, the rulings have become somewhat less reverential towards them.

 The opinions may be written in the native language of the Advocate General (any of the 24 official languages of the European Union), though in order to reduce the workload of the translation service, they are now increasingly drafted in one of the five so-called "pivot languages", that is: French, English, German, Spanish and Italian, and the advocates general are particularly encouraged to write in the first two of them.
 Advocate General's submissions, if needed, are then translated into French, the working language of the ECJ.
 The judgment of the ECJ is only drafted after receiving advocate general's opinion, though some preparations are possible if the judge rapporteur and his référendaires (clerks) understand the language of the procedure.

 The Court of Justice is not bound by the opinions of the Advocates General and need not even address them.
 In fact, in 2004–2005, only 39% of judgments cited the opinion of the advocate general (the percentage was around 46% in 2017).
 However, the advocate general's opinions are considered influential.
 Quantitative studies seem to support the notion.
 The one from 2017 found that, among the 109 judgments surveyed, 64% agreed in principle with the ruling, 9% disagreed and the rest only agreed in some points; moreover, in 69% of the cases, there were at most slight differences between the interpretations of the legal sources.
 Another study, which only analysed annulments, found that the ECJ was 67% more likely to strike down parts of an act or the whole act if the advocate general indicated their support for the action, compared to the situations where the opposite was true, though the paper cautioned against making causal inferences.

-List of advocates general of ECJ
+List of advocates general

 Note: Current advocates general are bolded; the expected end of their terms is mentioned in italics.